catalyst-cooperative/pudl/README.rst

 and databases and turns them into a unified resource.
 This allows users to spend more time on novel analysis and less time on data preparation.

+The project is focused on serving researchers, activists, journalists, policy makers, and small businesses that might not otherwise be able to afford access to this data from commercial sources and who may not have the time or expertise to do all the data processing themselves from scratch.

+We want to make this data accessible and easy to work with for as wide an audience as
+possible: anyone from a grassroots youth climate organizers working with Google sheets to university researchers with access to scalable cloud computing resources and everyone in between!

 PUDL is comprised of three core components:

 - **Raw Data Archives**